BTE-92/What-On-Earth-Server/README.md

 root of the filesystem, then into the `etc` folder, and open the `hosts` file with the text editor.
-3. Tap Edit, and add a new line at the very end (just the IP of your PC and the hostname.
+3. Tap Edit, and add a new line at the very end (just the IP of your PC and the hostname).
 This should look like this :